Germany: economist perspective

 This is an Insight article, written by a selected partner as part of GCR's co-published content.
 Read more on Insight

 Federal Cartel Office is the enforcement authority for Germany.
 Read their profile

-Regarding cartel enforcement, in 2020 fines totalling €349 million were imposed.
-This is in line with the long-term average fine amount in previous years.
-It is, though, below record levels seen in past years and may potentially be accompanied by a further decline in 2021/2022 due to the covid-19 induced low number of dawn raids.
+Regarding cartel enforcement, in 2021 fines totalling €105 million were imposed.
+This is below the long-term average fine amount in previous years, likely due to a covid-19 induced low number of dawn raids.
 Regarding private enforcement, Germany continues to be one of the preferred jurisdictions for private litigation cases within Europe, leading to complex empirical work by economists in the quantification of damages.

 The article ends with a brief overview of institutional changes at the German Competition Authority and an outlook.